Remuneration

 Remuneration of the Board of Directors can consist of one or several factors, such as annual salaries, meeting fees and shares.
 Members of the Board of Directors are not part of the incentive bonus or pension systems.

-During the 2022 financial period the following fees were paid to the Board of Directors:
+During the 2025 financial year, the following remuneration was paid to the Board of Directors:

 Fixed basic salary and fringe benefits